legislation/data-documentation/index.md

 ## Open data<a name="open-data"></a>

-The information on legislation.gov.uk is available for you to reuse for free, under a [permissive licence](), for commercial and non-commercial uses.
+The information on legislation.gov.uk is available for you to reuse **free of charge**, under a [permissive licence](), for commercial and non-commercial uses.

 You can download the following data from us in a variety of formats: